 Use your Keyword in your Domain Name

-Many SEO strategists would purchase domains like “low cost appliances” that exactly match their keyword phrase.
+Many SEO strategists would purchase domains like “low-cost appliances” that exactly match their keyword phrases.
 This is a great method for ranking higher, but the effectiveness has been falling over the past several years.
-In fact many SEO strategists believe that it will become less influential in the future.
+In fact, many SEO strategists believe that it will become less influential in the future.

 A more important factor when thinking about your domain name is branding.
-Your domain name is the foundation for your brand.
-It is how users will find, remember, share and identify your company online.
+Your domain name is the foundation of your brand.
+It is how users will find, remember, share, and identify your company online.
 Google likes brands.

 Title SEO Factors

 Keep the pages URL short and keyword-rich.
 Use custom, human word, URL’s, not the blog post number, like backlink.com/p=123.
 Google indicates that the first 3 – 5 words in a URL are given the most weight.
 For example; Permalink: http://www.gulfcoastwebnet.com/seo-factors-search-engines-love

 Adding modifiers like the “Best”, “Guide”, “2013”, “Review” can help you rank for keyword phrases that consist of between two and five words, usually used when searching for a rather specific item.”